-This means that, when Dynamic Containment officially launches later this month, we will have already implemented a solution that any compliant battery owner can use to bid into this very attractive market that is currently underutilized.
-In fact, to encourage asset owners to participate, National Grid ESO has ringfenced some of its bidding capacity for those who have done full implementation – such as Kiwi Power, who have provided full implementation with live monitoring -, and we recently helped one of our clients, Fideioakac, bring 22 of its assets onto the DC market.
+This means that, when Dynamic Containment officially launches later this month, we will have already implemented a solution that any compliant battery owner can use to bid into this very attractive, currently underutilized market.
+In fact, to encourage asset owners to participate, National Grid ESO has ringfenced some of its bidding capacity for companies like ours who have done full implementation with live monitoring.
+We recently helped one of our clients bring 22 of their assets onto the Dynamic Containment market.
 Collectively, they act as one single source of power and generate a healthy amount of profit.

-How to participate in the new DC market
+How to participate in the new Dynamic Containment market

 For energy managers looking to benefit from the rapidly evolving ancillary services in the UK energy market, Kiwi Power has everything ready to go to enable a quick and simple connection.
 In terms of applicable assets, you will need:

 - An asset capable of at least 1MW of continuous power delivery for 15 minutes*